The Toronto Series hits the casino tour circuit, as rockers turn robbers in search of revenge

-The High had a couple of hit songs in the late ’70s and now they’re back together playing the nostalgia circuit at casinos, opening for Grand Funk or Cheap Trick or Peter Frampton.
-And the bass player, Barry, and the lead singer, Cliff, have found a way to really make the tour worthwhile — they’re robbing the drug dealers and the shylocks that work every casino.
+The High had a couple of hit songs in the late ’70s and now they’re back playing the nostalgia circuit at casinos.
+The bass player, Barry, and the lead singer, Cliff, have found a way to make the tour worthwhile: rob the drug dealers and the shylocks that work every casino.
 Their old manager, Frank, now works one of their tour stops, and the guys decide to go for one big score and get the millions he swindled from them.

 But extracting old debts isn’t a simple transaction, and the rockers find themselves in the middle of a battlefield when the Saints of Hell bikers try to drive out the Philadelphia mobsters who’ve been running the casino.

 Tumblin’ Dice rolls with cops and mobsters, rock stars and bikers, in a gritty, absorbing tour through a criminal underworld that’s thoroughly convincing.

 JOHN MCFETRIDGE, author of Dirty Sweet, Everybody Knows This Is Nowhere, and Swap, became fascinated with crime when attending a murder trial at age 12 with his police officer brother.
 He lives in Toronto with his family and blogs at johnmcfetridge.blogspot.com.

 “Each of McFetridge’s colourful characters takes huge chances, frequently hoping for an equally huge payoff.
 The only one not taking a chance on Tumblin’ Dice is the reader.” — Quill & Quire

 “Eventually, some crime writer or other had to give a novel its setting among the broken down 1970s rock groups who work the circuit of gambling casinos these days.
 Fortunately for readers, the writer first on to the subject is Toronto’s own John McFetridge.
 He’s the guy with just the right balance of grit, humour and rock’n’roll knowledge to do the job.” — Toronto Star